 Early Christians wrestled with these questions for the next few hundred years.
 By the middle of the fourth century, most rejected 1/2 Clement, the Shepherd of Hermas, the Epistle of Barnabas, and many others because they did not meet most of the criteria for canonization.
 Serious doubts existed about Barnabas being the real author of the Epistle of Barnabas; it was thus not inspired but pseudepigraphical.
 Most believed 2 Clement was pseudepigraphical as well, although few doubted that Clement actually wrote 1 Clement, perhaps even in the late first century (70-100?); nevertheless, it did not bear the mark of inspiration.
 The Shepherd of Hermas, and others, had devotional value, but were written far too late to be inspired (middle of the second century or later).

 Many early Christians believed Paul wrote the letter to the Hebrews; those who disagreed still believed its author to be a person in Paul’s entourage (Barnabas or Apollos), and the hand of the Holy Spirit is manifest in it.
 Revelation’s inspiration was never in doubt; the question was its abuse by heretics.
 In the end, the quality of its inspiration was sufficient to seal its place in the canon.

 In 367, Athanasius, “Bishop” of Alexandria, sent out a Festal letter to the Catholic churches of the west and east, and within its pages set out the books of the New Testament, correlating with our own today.
-This same list was “ratified” by a Catholic church council meeting in Carthage in 397 CE, effectively “closing” the Canon of Scripture.
+This same list was “ratified” by the Third Council of Carthage in 397 CE, effectively closing the canon of Scripture.